rhomobile/rhomobile-docs/docs/en/edge/guide/creating_a_project.md

 **Do not modify any files in this folder** unless you are [contributing to Rhodes](../rhodes/contributing).
 This is a link to the implementation of the Rhodes framework that RhoStudio shows for reference.
 The framework folder does not exist within your application.

 ### /icon
-Contains your app's icon files in formats as required for each platform (Android, iOS, Windows Mobile/CE, etc).
+Contains your app's icon files in formats as required for each platform (Android, iOS, Windows Mobile/CE, etc.) that you plan to target.

 ### /public
 Any file linked from a view (or that must be reachable by the embedded web browser for any reason) belongs here.
 Rhodes organizes the files it generates in several sub-directories:

 `/public/css`<br>
-Contains the stylesheets for your app's pages.<br>
+Holds the stylesheets for your app's pages.<br>

 `/public/images`<br>
 Image files for toolbars, lists, 'OK' and 'Back' buttons, etc.<br>